Onelinerhub/onelinerhub/python/using_string_replace.md

 yourString.replace(oldvalue, newvalue, count)
 ```

-- replace() - replaces specific phrase with other specified phrase (does not require any imports)
+- .replace( - replaces specific phrase with other specified phrase (does not require any imports)

 ## Example